10 Basic Qualifications for Liberation

 This is not a popular topic because most of us are wanting shortcuts.
 Unfortunately like all valuable things in life, freedom is earned by diligent work.

-To make the changes necessary for self-inquiry, constant vigilance and a devotional attitude are required.
-Freedom is a gargantuan task that can only be undertaken by the purified and highly motivated mind.
+Permanent freedom (as some call moksha, enlightenment, satori, nirvana, salvation, Christ consciousness, etc) is a gargantuan task that can only be undertaken by the purified and highly motivated mind.

 Everyone has these qualifications, but more often than we need to further cultivate these qualities in order for self-knowledge to ‘stick'.